strarsis/docker-nginx-consul-template/README.md

 Extra information
 -----------------
-For consul host address + port injected by docker(-compose):
+For setting up consul-template to use a consul host by address + port injected by docker(-compose):

 1. Use a hostname for consul default or fixed port during build (e.g. "consulx1").